nomadbsd/handbook/handbook.md

 ### Running NomadBSD in Virtualbox<sup>™</sup>
 1. [Download and extract](http://nomadbsd.org/download.html) an image you intend to run.
-2. NomadBSD will use the remaining space on a USB flash drive for its `/home` partitition, but since we intend to run it from an image file, we increase the (potential) size of the image as follows:
+2. NomadBSD will use the remaining space on a USB flash drive for its `/home` partition, but since we intend to run it from an image file, we increase the (potential) size of the image as follows:
 `truncate -s +4G nomadbsd-x.y.z.img`.
 If you need more or less extra space, change the `-s` parameter accordingly.